ncatlab/nlab-content/pages/4/8/9/9/19984/content.md

 $$\text{INSERT PICTURES}$$

 In both of these cases, attempting to perform the contraction will give an error message.
 In the first case, the contraction fails because there is no canonical ordering on the rear wires.
-In the second case, the contraction is successful at the level of the untyped diagram, but it is rejected by the type checker, since it merges two distinct generating cells.
+In the second case, the contraction is successful at the level of the untyped diagram, but it is rejected by the type checker, since it merges two distinct generating cells, changing their neighbourhoods in a way which does not make sense in the type system.

 If there are no slice controls displayed, then the homotopy is being performed at codimension 0 (that is, at the top level), and the diagram will be rewritten in the obvious way.
 If every slice control shows S or T, then we are viewing a boundary of the main diagram, and the homotopy we are building will be attached to the boundary.
 Otherwise, we are in the interior of the diagram, working in some positive codimension, and the homotopy must now be propagated to lower codimension.